araut1/recommender-systems/Recommender System/README.txt

 ASSUMPTION:

-  Apache Ant(TM) version 1.9.9 and Java Runtime Environment(JRE™) installed on all department machine.
+  Apache Ant(TM) version 1.9.9 and Java Runtime Environment(JREâ„¢) installed on all department machine.